twrzes/scrnaseq_ei/README.md

 ```
 **Important information: Don't forget to change the names of the output files**.

+#### TASK:
+Open the colData and rowData files either in text editor or in Excel.
+What information do you have in each of these files?

 ### 4.10.
 Interactive visualisation
-To quickly and easily explore the `SC3` solutions using an interactive Shiny application use the following method:
+To quickly and easily explore the `SC3` solutions using an interactive Shiny application (opens in your default system Internet browser) use the following method:
 ```R
 sc3_interactive(sce)
 ```

+### TASK:
+Play with different `k` parameters in your data.
+Does the best `k` parameter is the one chosen automatically?

 #### 4.10.1.
 Consensus matrix
 The consensus matrix is a N by N matrix, where N is the number of cells in the input dataset.
 It represents similarity between the cells based on the averaging of clustering results from all combinations of clustering parameters.
 Similarity 0 (blue) means that the two cells are always assigned to different clusters.
 In contrast, similarity 1 (red) means that the two cells are always assigned to the same cluster.
 The consensus matrix is clustered by hierarchical clustering and has a diagonal-block structure.
 Intuitively, the perfect clustering is achieved when all diagonal blocks are completely red and all off-diagonal elements are completely blue.